-What is a Spotted Lanternfly?
+What Is a Spotted Lanternfly, Exactly?

 “You can see these stages from about May through July,” says Glassey, “The fourth instar nymph has the first distinctive red color.”
 By late summer, the insect has reached its adulthood and congregates on trees.
-“The adults do not fly in the traditional sense,” explains Glassey, “But rather hop and glide.”
+“The adults do not fly in the traditional sense,” explains Glassey, “but rather hop and glide.”

-How did the Spotted Lanternfly get here?
+How Did the Spotted Lanternfly Get to the U.S.?

 The SLF’s native range includes China, India, and Vietnam.
 It was first reported outside these countries in South Korea in 1932 and has since become abundant in Korea and Japan.
 The insect arrived in Berks County, Pennsylvania, via an overseas shipment in 2014 and has since spread through other states.

-What type of damage does the SLF do?
+What Type of Damage Does the SLF Do?

-The honeydew is also the SLF’s breeding ground.
-“Adult females lay egg masses that, on average, can contain 30 to 50 eggs,” explains Glassy, “These egg masses have been found in many places, including trees, tires, patio furniture, decks, fencing, and so much more.”
+The honeydew also doubles as the SLF’s breeding ground.
+“Adult females lay egg masses that, on average, can contain 30 to 50 eggs,” explains Glassey, “These egg masses have been found in many places, including trees, tires, patio furniture, decks, fencing, and so much more.”

-- If you have an Ailanthus altissima, or tree of heaven, on your property you may want to replace it.
-“SLF prefers this invasive tree species,” explains Glassy.
+- If you have an Ailanthus altissima (or tree of heaven, an invasive tree and noxious weed) on your property, you may want to get rid of it.
+“SLF prefers this invasive tree species,” explains Glassey.
 Removing these trees from your property may keep the SLF from entering your landscape in the first place.
-To be on the safe side, have a professional inspect your tree and shrubs yearly to ensure early detection.
+To be on the safe side, have a professional inspect your trees and shrubs yearly to ensure early detection.